Main points in the teaching approach

 - Many learning techniques come from the future professional life of the graduate translator

-The teaching methods put an emphasis on learning activities which focus on the expectations and requirements of the profession, to the extent of putting the students in a professional situation, in particular:
+The choice of teaching methods puts an emphasis on learning activities which focus on the expectations and requirements of the profession, to the extent of putting the students in a professional situation, in particular:

-In this way, many programme modules and activity enable students to gain knowledge and develop the necessary skills to work as a translator.
+In this way, many programme modules and activity enable students to gain knowledge and develop the necessary skills to work as an interpreter.

-Students can benefit from up to date IT systems in the translation rooms which are also available outside class time enabling them to make use of the equipment and tools to aid translation for their dissertation.
+Students can benefit from up to date IT systems as well as classrooms with simultaneous interpretation booths which are also available outside class time enabling students to practice amongst themselves.

 - A variety of teaching strategies and learning methods

 There is a variety of teaching methods relating to the different skills to be developed: formal lectures, exercise sessions, individual assignments, seminars, simulations of professional situations and work placements.